PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter06/P44_ExtendStructuredTaskScope_CT2/README.md

-# Hooking virtual threads and sync code:
+# Challenge Time
-Explain and exemplify via a meaningful snippet of code how virtual threads and sync code work together.
+Let’s suppose that we have to concurrently read the temperature from 10 weather stations and return the average temperature.
+Implement this scenario via a custom `StructuredTaskScope`.